Philip Emeagwali: Court case and the denial of degree

-Supercomputing
+"Supercomputing"

-Emeagwali received the 1989 Gordon Bell Prize for an application of the CM-2 massively-parallel computer.
+In 1989, Emeagwali won the $1000 Gordon Bell Prize for an application of the CM-2 massively-parallel computer.
 The application used computational fluid dynamics for oil-reservoir modeling.
 He received a prize in "price/performance" category, with a performance figure of about 400 Mflops/$1M.
 The winner in the "performance" category was also the winner of the Price/performance category, but unable to receive two prizes: Mobil Research and Thinking Machines used the CM-2 for seismic data processing and achieved the higher ratio of 500 Mflops/$1M.
 The judges decided on one award per entry.
 His method involved each microprocessor communicating with six neighbors.

 Emeagwali's simulation was the first program to apply a pseudo-time approach to reservoir modeling.
 He was cited by Bill Clinton as an example of what Nigerians can achieve when given the opportunity and is frequently featured in popular press articles for Black History Month.